FrancisArgnR/Guide-Keras-R/README.md

     - X_train: explicative variable/variables for training
     - Y_train: explicated variable for training
     - epochs: the number of times the algorithm work with the entire training data
-    - batch_size: the size of sample to be passed through the algorithm in each epoch
+    - batch_size: the size of sample to be passed through the algorithm in each epoch (32 by default)

 ### Plot the training phase